Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 - Bibek Pal(Roll No: 23CS60R39)
   - Addressing Queries of Worldometer Covid Statistics (module 3 part 1.1)
+  - Crawled Wikipedia and extract the news information that is available for the five countries. [not done]
   - main file menu

 # Work done